-OMF will return to POWIC for their masterclasses and for some meetings for patients and the public.
+OMF returned to POWIC using the seminar room for their masterclasses and classes for patients and the public.

-There is some remaining space for further teams of researchers and SANE has employed a letting agent, Richard Venables, for this purpose.
-SANE has also employed a Facilities Manager.
+There is some remaining space for further teams of researchers.
+SANE has an excellent letting agent, Richard Venables and employs a Facilities Manager.

-SANE is now in a stronger position to retain POWIC and to fulfil its aims of promoting and hosting research.
+SANE is therefore fulfilling its aims of promoting and hosting research while generating income.